Research and higher education policy

-Details of the Society's work and position on Open Access publishing in relation to the geographical community can be found on the Research and Higher Education pages.
+Find details here of the Society's work and position on Open Access publishing in relation to the geographical community.

 Research Excellence Framework (REF)

-The Research Excellence Framework (REF) will assess the quality of research in UK higher education institutions (HEIs) in 2014.
+In 2014, the Research Excellence Framework (REF) assessed the quality of research in UK higher education institutions (HEIs).